UdaySagar25/scala-spark/articleFiles/arrayMap.md

 ## Arrays and Map Types

 ### What are arrays and map types?
 Arrays are a collection of elements within a single row.
-They are useful for storing multiple values corresponding to a single entity
+They are useful for storing multiple values corresponding to a single entity.
 Maps are a data type which store information in Key-Value pair format.
 They are similar to dictionaries and hash maps, which are widely used in other languages.

 Let us start with creating a Dataframe of Array type